Engee documentation

 Formulas of temporal or temporal logic of linear time (Linear Temporal Logic) are used as specifications (constraints, requirements) of the model in the Promela language.

-Each such formula can consist of global names (and even local ones - special syntax <process-name>[<process-number>]:<variable name>) variables connected by logical links zero-order logic and by LTL operators.
+Each such formula can consist of global names (and even local ones - special syntax <process name>[<process number>]:<variable name>) variables connected by logical connectives zero-order logic and by LTL operators.

-LTL formulas are constructed using temporal operators that describe the behavior of variables over time - how values should change or remain unchanged at different simulation steps.
+LTL formulas are constructed using temporal operators usage, which describe the behavior of variables in time - how the values should change or remain unchanged at different simulation steps.

 The table below shows the main LTL operators supported by the Spin tool.

-Graphical notation (used in LTL literature) Short operator designations in Spin Alternative operator designations in Spin Operator Descriptions
+Graphical notation (used in LTL literature) Short notation of operators in Spin Alternative notation of operators in Spin Operator descriptions

 or G